 - Do not try to touch the ventilation outlet on the left side (when seen from the front) as it can become heated while the projector is turned on. - Do no use the tilt-foot for purposes other than originally intended.
-Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - When carrying the projector by the carrying handle, make sure the two screws that attach the carrying handle to the projector cabinet are tight.
-(LV-7245/LV-7240 only) - Insufficient tightening of the two screws could result in the projector falling and causing injury. - Do not send the projector in the soft carrying case by parcel delivery service or cargo shipment.
-The projector inside the soft carrying case could be damaged. - Select [High] in Fan mode if you continue to use the projector for consecutive days.
+Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - Select [High] in Fan mode if you continue to use the projector for consecutive days.
 (From the menu, select [Advanced settings] → [Fan mode] → [High].)
-Fan noise increases noticeably in High mode. - Do not unplug the power cord from the wall outlet under any one of the following circumstances.
+Fan noise increases noticeably in High mode. - Select [High] in Fan mode if you use the projector at a high altitude or under low atmospheric pressure. - Do not unplug the power cord from the wall outlet under any one of the following circumstances.
 Doing so can cause damage to the projector: - \ While the Hour Glass icon appears. - \ While the cooling fans are running.
-(The cooling fans continue to work for 30 seconds after the projector is turned off). - \ While the lamp is lighted.
+(The cooling fans continue to work for 30 seconds after the projector is turned off). - While the lamp is lighted.